Spectral and combinatorial methods for efficiently computing the rank of unambiguous finite automata: Conclusions and open problems

 The definitions of both UFAs and codes rely, intuitively, on the uniqueness of certain representations.
 In fact, UFAs and codes are tightly related.
 Let us illustrate this relationship.
 If the cardinality of a code $X$ is finite, one can construct its flower automaton, which is a UFA with a chosen state $s$ such that, for each word from $X$, there is a separate cycle containing $s$ and labelled by this word, see \autoref{fig:flower} (left) for an example.
 More generally, codes that are regular languages correspond precisely to strongly connected UFAs in a similar way, see \cite[Chapter 4]{Berstel2010} for the details.

-A useful corollary of the construction of the flower automaton is the fact that deciding if a set of zero-one matrices generates a zero-one monoid is \NL-hard.
+A useful application is the fact that deciding if a set of zero-one matrices generates a zero-one monoid is \NL-hard.
 Indeed, a finite set of words is a code if and only if its flower automaton is unambiguous \cite{Berstel2010}.
 Deciding if a finite set of words is a code is \NL-complete \cite{Rytter1986}, and the flower automaton can be constructed in~\ACZ.

 A code $X$ over $\Sigma$ is called \emph{complete} if every word over $\Sigma$ is a factor of a concatenation of codewords, that is, for every word $w \in \Sigma^*$ there exist $u, v \in \Sigma^*$ with $uwv \in X^*$.
 A code that is a regular language is complete if and only if the corresponding UFA is complete~\cite{Berstel2010}.
 For complete codes that are regular languages, the real rank of the corresponding UFA is equal to a natural and important parameter called the degree of a code~\cite[Proposition~9.6.1]{Berstel2010}.